 This pattern continues the next morning, when the patrol awakes at 5:30 a.m. to the loud singing of a resident bird.

 The smell of breakfast drifts over from the adults’ campsite, inspiring the Tree Frogs to set up their Coleman stove and begin learning some secrets of camp cooking.

 The lessons begin with Bryce showing Raymond Donahue how to crack eggs without breaking the yolks.
-As if on cue, the rain finally stops when the eggs are cooked, served on biscuits with sausage.
+As if on cue, the rain finally stops when the eggs are cooked and served on biscuits with sausage.

-Before eating, however, each Scout receives a liberal dose of waterless hand cleaner. (“Why do we have to use this stuff?” one boy wonders.
+Before eating, however, each Scout receives a liberal dose of hand sanitizer. (“Why do we have to use this stuff?” one kid wonders.
 “Because it’s sanitary,” replies Bryce.
 “Mandatory?” the boy asks.
 “Yeah, that, too.”)